public-repos-backup/timescaledb/SECURITY.md

 # Security Policy

-We aim to keep Timescale safe for everyone.
+We aim to keep TimescaleDB safe for everyone.
 Publicly disclosing bugs in a public forum puts everyone in the Timescale community at risk.

 ## Supported Versions